adi0509/data_Structure_pracs/README.md

 # data_Structure_pracs

-Uploading practicals int this repositorie.
+Uploading practicals in this repositorie.